 Created by Pat Patterson

-In short film The Mustard Seed, unexpected visitors arrive weekly at Kenna’s country home, delivered by God, who reveals himself as The Man in the Hat.
+In the fall of 2016 we created the short film The Mustard Seed.
+In it unexpected visitors arrive weekly at Kenna Mason’s garden, delivered by God, who reveals himself as The Man in the Hat.
 Kenna is healing from the tragic loss of her family through the unexpected companionship of The Man in the Hat a/k/a God, Howard-a suspender-wearing hipster, cake-loving angel, and Bacon-a Down Syndrome youth who answers only to Dr. Maddox.
 Together they guide Kenna into a renewed faith and purpose.
-This short was shot in the fall of 2016 to introduce the main characters who will populate the scripted TV series.
-We have screened at a few select film festivals as the pilot is being penned.
-As in any creative journey change has occurred and we are now in search of a title.
+It was a great film that screened at several prestigous Film Festivals.
+It became our springboard for a scripted television development entitled Hereafter Here.

 It is estimated that 5% of the population have had a near-death experience.
 In this “clinically dead” state, they experience otherworldly sights and sounds.
 Although there are many similarities to each near-death experience, one stands out: a panoramic, all-encompassing “life review.”
 Most report it occurs in the presence of a loving being.
 They relive every act they have ever done to other people and come away feeling that love is the single most important thing in life.
 When they return to the living and attempt to quantify their journey, they all agree that words are inadequate.